A K-drama Fan's Guide to the Baeksang Arts Awards

 In 2020, the rom-com drama When the Camellia Blooms starring Gong Hyo-jin as a single mother and Kang Ha-neul as the country cop who falls in love with her, won the Daesang for its social relevance, showing "that ordinary people can gather and make a collective change."
 It was later revealed that Kim Hee-ae was also in the running for her performance as a spurned wife in World of the Married (she won Best Actress instead), as well as the popular musical variety series Mr. Trot.

-Last year, "National MC" Yoo Jae-suk received his second career Daesang.
+In 2021, "National MC" Yoo Jae-suk received his second career Daesang.
 The beloved variety show host was recognized for his variety series Hang Out with Yoo, Running Man, Yoo Kids on the Block, Come Back Home, and Sixth Sense, which brought comfort to the public during the time of Covid-19.

 Click here for our feature on past Daesang winners!